-The Group complies with the regulations in force on passenger assistance and compensation in the countries where it operates.
-However, in order to keep the effects of these regulations as far as possible within financially-bearable limits, the Group engages in lobbying, both directly and through the air transport industry's professional associations (IATA, AEA) of the national and European institutions to obtain reasonable obligations which create no competitive distortions (see also paragraph 6.7.2 of the 2011 Reference Document - European legislation - Passengers rights, page 285)
+The Air France-KLM group complies with the regulations in force on passenger assistance and compensation in the countries where it operates.
+However, in order to keep the effects of these regulations as far as possible within financially-bearable limits, the Group engages in lobbying, both directly and through the air transport industry's professional associations (IATA, AEA) of the national and European institutions to obtain reasonable obligations which create no competitive distortions (See also Section 6.7 - Legislative and regulatory environment, page 285).